 While all bowling alleys may appear similar, when you start checking "under the hood," you'll discover a wide degree of durability, functionality, and overall quality among different manufacturers and installers.
-Fusion Bowling hand-picks components that are most appropriate for resort amenities and private homes—our typical customers.
+Fusion Bowling hand-picks components that are most appropriate for private homes—our typical customers.
 The list below isn't exhaustive, but offers some highlights.
 We try to select products that are both user-friendly and have the highest level of reliability.
 This approach results in the best bowling alleys on the planet.

 The pinsetter is the #1 most important part of any bowling alley.
 Unlike public bowling centers, our homeowner customers don't have a mechanic on staff, so pinsetter reliability is a huge factor.
 Brunswick's StringPin and GS-X™ models are the highest rated, most reliable machines in the bowling industry in their respective categories.
 We do NOT sell refurbished pinsetters or cheap, inferior knock-offs.

 Brunswick SYNC™ is the bowling industry's first cloud-based scoring system.
 It's sleek and modern commercial-grade hardware can withstand high usage.
 Store individual bowler profiles and stats online, update operating software automatically, and communicate with technical support remotely, all via the Brunswick Cloud.

 We use a heavy duty 1.5-inch thick premium strength laminated strand lumber (LSL).
 This type of material is used in applications where superior screw holding and dimensional stability is needed, such as in bowling lanes.
 These beefy panels are extremely flat, and weigh about 350 pounds apiece.
 We do not use MDF, particle board, or plywood, which do not deliver the long-term levelness or durability required in quality bowling lanes.

 The core of these pins are made from the finest kiln-dried hardwood maple.
 The lock-in anti-slide base enables easier pin fall and higher scores.
 The compression molded DuPont™ Surlyn® ionomer resin shell is the same stuff used on golf balls — it maximizes bounce and durability.